JGCRI/osiris/README.md

 <!-- ------------------------>
 <!-- ------------------------>

-Snyder, A., Ahsan, H., Khan, Z., Kyle, P., Vernon, C.R.
-2022. osiris: An R package to process climate impacts on agricultural yields for the Global Change Analysis Model (GCAM).
-(In progress) Journal of Open Source Software, DOI: XXXX
+Ahsan, H., Khan, Z., Snyder, A., Kyle, P., Vernon, C.R.
+2023. osiris: An R package to process climate impacts on agricultural yields for the Global Change Analysis Model.
+(Manuscript submitted for publication) Journal of Open Source Software, DOI: XXXX

 <!-- ------------------------>
 <!-- ------------------------>